shiftyp/rest-in-space/space-traders/exercise.md

 # SpaceTraders API Exercise (10 minutes)

 ## Overview
-In this quick exercise, you'll explore the SpaceTraders API using Postman to understand RESTful API concepts and how to interact with an API over HTTP.
-You may not finish this exercise in the time alotted.
-That's ok!
-There's much more to explore in SpaceTraders than we can cover in this exercise.
+In this quick exercise, we'll explore the SpaceTraders API as a group using Postman to understand RESTful API concepts and how to interact with an API over HTTP.
+At the end you'll chat in smaller groups about the exercise.

 ## Prerequisites
 - [Postman](https://www.postman.com/downloads/) installed or Postman Web